-On July 11, 2017, we entered into a revolving credit agreement with Bank of America, N.A., with a borrowing limit of \$25.0 million, that matures on July 11, 2020 (the "Bank of America Credit Agreement").
-In connection with the closing of the Bank of America Credit Agreement, we terminated our revolving credit agreement with Wells Fargo Bank, N.A. (the "Wells Fargo Credit Agreement") and satisfied in full the outstanding balance thereof through borrowings on the Bank of America Credit Agreement.
-We pay interest on any borrowings under the Bank of America Credit Agreement at LIBOR plus 1.25 percent (3.73 percent as of December 31, 2018), and an annual commitment fee of 0.2 percent on the unused portion of the commitment.
-We are required to settle our net borrowings under the Bank of America Credit Agreement on our consolidated balance sheet.
-At December 31, 2018, there is no outstanding balance under the Bank of America Credit Agreement.
+On July 11, 2017, we entered into a revolving credit agreement with Bank of America, N.A., with a borrowing limit of \$5.0 million, that matures on July 11, 2020 (the "Credit Agreement").
+We pay interest on any borrowings under the Credit Agreement at LIBOR plus 1.25 percent (3.05 percent as of December 31, 2019), and an annual commitment fee of 0.2 percent on the unused portion of the commitment.
+We are required to settle our net borrowings under the Credit Agreement only upon maturity.
+At December 31, 2019, there is no outstanding balance under the Credit Agreement.

-The Bank of America Credit Agreement contains customary financial covenants, including financial covenants relating to our solvency, leverage, and minimum EBITDA.
-In addition, the Bank of America Credit Agreement restricts certain capital expenditures, lease expenditures, other indebtedness, liens on assets, guarantees, loans and advances, dividends, and merger, consolidation and the transfer of assets except as permitted in the Bank of America Credit Agreement.
-The Bank of America Credit Agreement is collateralized by our manufacturing facility, accounts receivable balance, inventory balance and other assets.
-We were in compliance with the debt covenants set forth in the Bank of America Credit Agreement as of December 31, 2018.
+The Credit Agreement contains customary financial covenants, including financial covenants relating to our solvency, leverage, and minimum EBITDA.
+In addition, the Credit Agreement restricts certain capital expenditures, lease expenditures, other indebtedness, liens on assets, guarantees, loans and advances, dividends, mergers, consolidations and transfers of assets except as permitted in the Credit Agreement.
+The Credit Agreement is collateralized by our manufacturing facility, accounts receivable balance, inventory balance and other assets.
+We were in compliance with the debt covenants set forth in the Credit Agreement as of December 31, 2019.